dpiras/GMM-MI/README.md

 Welcome to GMM-MI (pronounced ``Jimmie``)!
 This package allows you to calculate mutual information (MI) with its associated uncertainty, combining Gaussian mixture models (GMMs) and bootstrap.
 GMM-MI is computationally efficient and fully in python.
 You can read more about GMM-MI [in our paper](https://www.overleaf.com/project/62920145c884448df7e9745c) (the link will be to the actual paper once submitted).
 Please [cite it](#citation) if you use it in your work!

 Current missing features include:
-- add plotting of fitted model on top of data
 - add threshold in step 4
 - make sure the parameter naming is clear, and explain them in the README
 - make console messages more informative